 Attaching the sink

 Finally it was time to attach the sink and faucet.
 (I found both my sink and my faucet for a steal on Amazon and I totally love them.)
 I attached my sink using a waterproof adhesive making extra sure that everything was straight and lined up with the hole I had previously drilled.
-Originally I had some trouble with the drain leaking a bit which is always a big problem, but especially when you are using a wooden dresser below the sink.
+Originally I had some trouble with the drain leaking a bit which is a big problem anytime, but especially when you are using a wooden dresser below the sink.
 I was able to fix the leaking with some simple plumber’s putty underneath the drain.
 Then I attached the faucet using the directions that came with it and reattached all of the plumbing.
 (Yep, all by myself – it was definitely a proud moment.)

 Fixing the drawers